walkre-niboshi/adventofcode2017/README.md

-solutions of http://adventofcode.com/2017 by Nim
+solutions to http://adventofcode.com/2017 by Nim